-The purpose of these Supplements are to inform the consultant of specific standards, functional requirements, and systems limitations needed to satisfy University infrastructure, organization, and mission objectives.
-An understanding of this information is essential for the successful completion of the consultants's contract responsibilities.
+The purpose of these Supplements is to inform the consultant of specific standards, functional requirements, and systems limitations needed to satisfy University infrastructure, organization, and mission objectives.
+An understanding of this information is essential for the successful completion of the consultants' contract responsibilities.

 DESIGN REQUIREMENT RESOURCES

 The University of Utah Design Requirements were substantially updated on 3/29/2022 and can be found in the UofU Design Requirements link below.
 Please see UofU 2018 - 2019 Design Requirements below for an outline of items that have been removed.